carlosgonmar/theweather/README.md

 **Considerations:**

-- A countries select has been added.
-The zip-code search was returning too random results, mostly related to the USA.
+- The zip-code search was returning too random results.
+The only way to ensure the correct results it's add the country with the format "00000,ES".
-- I added this line to commit something to be rejected.